bsfan/wordpress/readme.txt

 == Frequently Asked Questions ==

+= How do I add a Storify Story to a post? =

+There are three ways:

+1. To create and publish a new story, simply click the Storify menu icon on the left side of your WordPress dashboard
+2. To add an existing story from your account, while editing or creating a post, click the Storify icon in the rich editor toolbar (the same toolbar where you select bold, italic, etc.), and select the story from your account you'd like to insert
+3. You can always add any existing story to a post, simply by including the story's full link on it's own line, e.g., http://storify.com/username/story-title

 = Do I need a Storify account to use this plugin? =

 You'll need a Storify account to use all of the plugin's features.
-If you don't already have an account you can [sign up now](http://storify.com) using your Facebook or Twitter account, otherwise, you will be prompted to create an account prior to publishing your first story.*
+If you don't already have an account you can [sign up now](http://storify.com) using your Facebook or Twitter account, otherwise, you will be prompted to create an account prior to publishing your first story.

 = I am a developer, can I customize the functionality of the plugin? =